meltano/meltano/docs/src/docs/transforms.md

 ### Configuring Transform Plugins

-Entries for transformers in `meltano.yml` can have additional parameters.
-For example, the `tap-gitlab` dbt package requires three variables, which are used for finding the tables where the raw Carbon Intensity data have been loaded during the Extract-Load phase:
+Transform plugins may have additional configuration options in `meltano.yml`.
+For example, the `tap-gitlab` dbt package requires three variables, which are used for finding the tables where raw data has been loaded during the Extract-Load phase:

 ```yml
 transforms: